This blog may contain affiliate links. Read our disclosure policy for more info.

 For budget travelers, Pangea Pod Hotel is a great option.
 It’s a basic hotel with pod-style rooms with clean, well looked after facilities.
 The location is also really good and you are within walking distance to the ski lifts in Whistler Upper Village.
 One thing to note is this is not your typical hotel and it does lack privacy due to the style of rooms.
 However, for location and price, it’s the best low-cost option.
 You can easily book on Hostelworld.com or Booking.com.

-For luxury travelers, I obviously love the Four Seasons Resort Whistler, but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
+For luxury travelers, I obviously love the Fairmont Chateau Whistler, but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
 Its location is perfect for luxury skiers because it’s only 250 meters (820 feet) from the closest gondola.
 On top of that, it has all the luxury facilities you’d expect such as a heated, outdoor pool and 2 hot tubs with mountain views, a fitness center, a spa and wellness center, as well as an included breakfast.
 Oh, and all suites have a full kitchen!

 Renting a Car in British Columbia

-If you’re arriving in British Columbia via plane then I can’t recommend getting a rental car enough.
-British Columbia is a large province and traveling between cities and even just getting out to the best attractions within them requires transport.
+If you’re arriving in British Columbia via plane, then I can’t recommend getting a rental car enough.
+British Columbia is a large province, and traveling between the best places to visit in BC requires transport.
 Although you can use public transport on some occasions, this means your trip will not only require more time but more planning.

-Car rental in Canada is relatively cheap especially if you get a budget car.
-The cheapest car with a pickup and drop-off in different locations is around $70 CAD per day.
-The price does vary though depending on the time of year.
+Car rental in Canada isn’t relatively cheap, but it’s not that expensive either, especially if you get a budget car.
+The cheapest car with a pick-up and drop-off in different locations is around $100 CAD per day.
+The price does vary though, depending on the time of year.
 For car rentals, I use the website Discover Cars.
 It’s a search engine with lots of deals with good customer service.
-In fact, I’ve used Rental Cars.com all over the world including in Chile, New Zealand, and Australia.
+In fact, I’ve used Discover Cars all over the world, including in Chile, New Zealand, and Australia.
+Read my honest review of Discover Cars here for more details!

-Another popular option is to rent a campervan or motorhome (only for the brave in winter.)
-Using Motorhome Republic you can search hundreds of deals across multiple companies to pick a great vehicle and the cheapest price.
-Having a motorhome is a stunning way to see Canada and using crown land and campsites you can often camp for free or very cheap in the most beautiful places imaginable!
+Another popular option is to rent a campervan or motorhome (only for the brave in winter).
+Using Motorhome Republic, you can search hundreds of deals across multiple companies to pick a great vehicle and the cheapest price.
+Having a motorhome is a stunning way to see Canada and you can often camp for free or very cheap in the most beautiful places imaginable!
+Read my tips on using Motorhome Republic here before you book!

 Before you go…